 Being a family member who has entrusted a senior’s care to a neglectful or abusive environment carries a heavy burden.
 If your loved one was harmed, being willing to take the home to task is critical not only for the affected senior but for the system as a whole.

-This is when it helps to have an attorney experienced in matters of nursing home abuse on your side.
-For a free consultation with Crowe Arnold & Majors, LLP, call (214) 231-0544.
+This is when it helps to have an experienced Dallas nursing home abuse lawyer on your side.
+For a free consultation with Crowe Arnold & Majors, LLP, call (214) 231-0555.